LogoCustom Linear Actuator

 Product page is a 115 VAC actuator listing with 450 lb and 4 in stroke metadata.

-Reviewed availability wording shows "In Stock, Factory Order" on the same page.
+Reviewed availability wording now shows "In Stock" on the current snapshot.

 Flexible Assembly Systems